“Small, family-friendly hotel near Crete's north coast, set in a walled garden with a sparkling pool”

 Ippocampi has a Cycladic-style poolside café open 9am-9pm for a la carte breakfast, drinks and light snacks - including sandwiches and Greek salads using Nikos and Lydia’s home-produced olive oil.
-Their specialities are Dako (Cretan bread with tomatoes and feta) and various mezedes (savoury appetisers), Italian coffee, tea, fresh juices, bruschetta, croissants for breakfast and Greek yogurt with honey.
+Their specialities are Dako (Cretan bread with tomatoes and feta), and Italian coffee, tea, fresh juices, bruschetta, croissants for breakfast and Greek yogurt with honey.

 Each suite has basic self-catering facilities - a small kitchenette with hot plates (but no oven), a kettle, filter coffee machine and fridge.
 Parents will find them useful but they're better for preparing snacks than meals.
 There is a small shop and bakery within easy strolling distance, and upon arrival you’ll find a bottle of mineral water and wine in your fridge.

-For eating out you could try David in Piskopiano, a family-run kafeneio serving mezedes, or Mpaoula in Koutouloufari which serves Mediterranean fare.
+For eating out you could try David in Piskopiano, a family-run kafeneio serving mezedes (savoury appetisers), or Mpaoula in Koutouloufari which serves Mediterranean fare.